sofiacipolloni/blockbuster/README.md

 The analysis includes:
 ### 1. Post-cleaning summary
-- mean rating,
+- mean rating;
-- median ROI,
+- median ROI;
-- mean profit,
+- mean profit;
-- share of hits in the dataset
+- share of hits;
 - hit thresholds.

 ### 2. Graphic visualizations
-- distributions (rating, profit, ROI with trimming),
+- distributions (rating, profit, ROI with trimming);
-- budget vs income scatter,
+- budget vs income scatter plot;
-- boxplots by genre (rating, ROI, runtime),
+- boxplots by genre (rating, ROI, runtime);
-- ROI vs Rating by genre,
+- ROI vs Rating by genre;
-- correlation heatmap,
+- correlation heatmap;
-- hit percentage by year,
+- hit percentage by year;
 - share of hits by runtime bucket.

-### 3. Possibility to chech whether if a film (in the dataset or not) is classified as a HIT.
+### 3. Possibility to chech whether a film (in the dataset or not) is classified as a HIT or not.

 ---